Kris Letang: Recent years (2018–present)

 On October 6, 2018, in a 5–1 loss to the Montreal Canadiens, Letang recorded his 441st assist, setting a new Penguins franchise record for most points by a defenceman.
+In January 2019, Letang was voted to the 2019 NHL All-Star Game as part of the 'Last Men In' vote.
 On February 11, 2019, in a 4–1 win over the Philadelphia Flyers, Letang passed Paul Coffey for most goals by a Penguins defenceman.

+On October 13, 2019, he recorded his 500th NHL point, assisting on a Sam Lafferty goal against the Winnipeg Jets.
+Letang was named to the 2020 NHL All-Star Game, and served as captain of the Metropolitan Division team.

 With his prior eight-year deal concluding at the end of the 2021–22 season, Letang was poised to become an unrestricted free agent, but on July 7 he opted to sign a six-year, $36.6 million extension with the Penguins.
 The Hockey News remarked that the term ensured that he "will very likely retire as a Penguin."
 Early into the 2022–23 season, Letang suffered a stroke on November 28, the second of his career.
 His condition was not believed to be career-threatening, but it was announced that he would be out indefinitely.
-He was ultimately absent for twelve days, and on December 10 he returned to the lineup, skating 22:14 in a 3–1 victory against the Buffalo Sabres.
+He was ultimately absent for twelve days, and on December 10 he returned to the line-up, skating 22:14 in a 3–1 victory against the Buffalo Sabres.
 Letang missed further time in January 2023, following the death of his father, Claude Fouquet, which caused him to leave prior to the 2023 NHL Winter Classic against the Boston Bruins.
-The Penguins subsequently traveled to Montreal to join him for the wake.
+The Penguins subsequently travelled to Montreal to join him for the wake.
 On April 2, 2023, Letang became the third player in Penguins history to play his 1,000th NHL game with the team, joining Crosby and Malkin (who also played his 1,000th game earlier that season).
 Letang ultimately played 64 games, registering 12 goals and 29 assists.
-In recognition of his performing despite multiple health and familial issues, Letang was named a finalist for the Masterton Trophy for the second time.
+In recognition of his performing despite multiple health and familial issues, Letang was named a finalist for the Masterton Trophy for the second time; he won the Masteron Trophy at the 2023 NHL Awards.
 The season was a disappointment for the Penguins, who missed the playoffs for the first time in sixteen years and the first time in Letang's career.

+In April 2025, Letang underwent surgery to close a patent foramen ovale (PFO), a small hole in the heart.
+He finished the 2024–25 season with nine goals and 21 assists in 74 games.

+In October 2025, Letang, Sidney Crosby, and Evgeni Malkin were recognized by the Penguins before their first game of the 2025–26 season as the first trio of teammates to play 20 seasons together in the history of major North American sports.